polarityio/splunk/README.md

 If checked, field names will be included as part of the summary fields.
 This option must be set to "User can view and edit" or "User can view only".

+### 6. Custom SPL/KV Store Search - Maximum Number of Summary Tags Displayed

+The maximum number of summary tags to display in the Overlay Window before showing a count.
+If set to 0, all tags will be shown.

-### 6. KV Store Search - Apps & Collections to Search
+### 7. KV Store Search - Apps & Collections to Search
 A comma separated list of App and Collection pairs found in the KV Store you want to run your searches on.
 Each comma separated pair must use the format "<app-name>:<collection-name>".To see a list of available collections to search, set the "Search Type" to "KV Store Search", leave this field empty and click "Apply Changes".

-### 7. KV Store Search - Search Fields
+### 8. KV Store Search - Search Fields
 A comma separated list of KV Store Collection Fields to search on.
 To see a list of available fields to search on, leave this field empty and set option 6, `KV Store Search - Apps & Collections to Search` to your desired collections, then click "Apply Changes".

 > ***Note:*** Minimizing these will improve KV Store search times.

 > ***Note:*** You can also use these fields in the "Summary Fields" option above.

-### 8. Index Discovery Search - Index Discovery Match Query
+### 9. Index Discovery Search - Index Discovery Match Query

 The Index Discovery Match Query allows you to override the default matching behavior when running the Index Discovery metasearch.